TomPlum/react-git-log/README.md

   - Rework CommitNodeLocation from a tuple into an object
   - Hover effect on lines to show missing commits?
   - Prop to override graph fallback?
 No search results yields the placeholder nodes
-  - Add README docs for new props (filter and breakPointTheme)

 Canvas2D
 - Custom prop for BG colour because of how canvas alpha channel works